NicoleTobal/labyrinth/README.md

-# labyrinth
+# Labyrinth
-Smart contract game
+Smart contract game made with Solidity and Truffle.